happybeing/dweb/dweb-cli/README.md

 # dweb Command Line App
-**dweb** is for use with the Autonomi peer-to-peer network.
-Features are being added all the time, but already include:
+The dweb project is for use with the Autonomi peer-to-peer network and includes an easy to use GUI ([dweb-app](https://codeberg.org/happybeing/dweb/src/branch/main/dweb-app)), a command line interface with extra capabilities (dweb-cli) and two libraries.
+The libraries are only needed for development of desktop or mobile apps.

+For viewing websites on Autonomi only the GUI ([dweb-app](https://codeberg.org/happybeing/dweb/src/branch/main/dweb-app)) is needed.

+For publishing websites and apps you only need the command line interface (dweb-cli).
+You can then use standard web tooling to create a static website, including a web framework such as Svelte or a static generator such as Publii.

+**dweb** .
+Features so far include:

-- viewing the decentralised web in any standard browser, directly on Autonomi over end-to-end encrypted connections
+- viewing the decentralised web in a standard browser, directly from Autonomi over end-to-end encrypted connections

 - publishing of decentralised websites created using standard web tooling (e.g. Publii, Svelte, static site generators or plain HTML/CSS)

-- a local web server/service for websites on Autonomi, and will provide built in web apps for things like file management.
+- publishing of dynamic web apps

-- RESTful and Rust APIs for dynamic websites and desktop apps
+- example dynamic web apps created using SvelteKit

-- backup and sync using [rclone](https://github.com/rclone/rclone/) (is planned)
+- a REST API for Autonomi data operations is provided by the dweb server (dweb-app or dweb-cli) which runs on the user's device

 Web apps are easy and quick to build:
 - **Publii** - build blogs and websites using this third party desktop app